 Key Takeaways

-• Relative satisfaction hinges on comparisons, not objective success.
+- Relative satisfaction mental model hinges on comparisons, not objective success.

 Understanding the Relative Satisfaction Mental Model